jlord/old-site/blog/simple-node-module.md

 ## Initialize

 [npm](http://www.npmjs.org) (nice people matter) is Node.js's package manager.
 It's what you use if you want publish your project so that others can easily use it.
 It's a registry of all the published modules and their versions.
 You can see the latest activity here [npmjs.org](https://www.npmjs.org) (at time of writing, 93,291 packages!).
-You can write projects in node and run it on your computer without npm, but if you intend to publish it as we do, you'll use npm.
+You can write projects in Node and run it on your computer without npm, but if you intend to publish it as we do, you'll use npm.

 ### npm init